tobilg/facebook-events-by-location-core/README.md

 [![npm](https://img.shields.io/npm/v/facebook-events-by-location-core.svg)]()
 [![npm](https://img.shields.io/npm/dt/facebook-events-by-location-core.svg)]()

+**Current FB issues**
+This paackage is currently no longer usable, because FB changed the way one can access the event data.
+It seems that access to the Events API is no longer granted, see the lengthy discussion at #29.

+**History**
 As Facebook has discontinued the FQL query API for all apps created after 2014-04-30, it has gotten much more complicated to get public Facebook events by passing a location.

+**Workaround**
 This implementation uses regular Facebook Graph API calls in a three-step approach to get the events:

 1. Search for Places in the radius of the passed coordinate and distance (`/search?type=place&q={query}&center={coordinate}&distance={distance}`).
 This returns Page objects.